shwetabh-23/AI-Assistant/README.md

 Install dependencies:

 pip install -r requirements.txt

 Run the assistant:

 python main.py

 Note : You'll have to manually change the location of the saved images described in the first few lines of main.py

 ## Contributing
-We welcome contributions to enhance and expand the capabilities of the AI Assistant.
+I welcome contributions to enhance and expand the capabilities of the AI Assistant.
 Feel free to open issues, submit pull requests, or reach out with suggestions and feedback.

 ## License
 This project is licensed under the GPL-3.0 License.